noi-techpark/opendatahub-website/src/content/use-cases/yanovis.md

 start:
   description: "YANOVIS"
   title: "**Enhancing Tourism Services through Open Data Visualization**"
-  subtitle: "Yanovis, a leading provider of tourism-focused software solutions, has enriched its product lineup by leveraging the advanced data visualization tools of the Open Data Hub.
-Seeing significant value in the Open Data Hub’s web component, which features real-time flight data from Sky Alps, Yanovis integrated this functionality into its Yanovis Travel Suite, delivering an improved experience for their clients."
+  subtitle: "Yanovis, a leading provider of tourism-focused software solutions, has expanded its range of products by leveraging the advanced data visualisation tools of the Open Data Hub.
+Recognising the significant value of the Open Data Hub’s web component, which features real-time flight data from Sky Alps, Yanovis has integrated this functionality into its Yanovis Travel Suite to deliver an enhanced experience for its clients."
   video: "https://player.vimeo.com/video/954322505"
   partial:   title-cta.html

 paragraphs:
-  - description: "The Open Data Hub’s flight web component provides real-time updates on flight schedules, including departure and arrival details, which Yanovis incorporated directly into its Travel Suite.
-This integration enables hotel guests to visualize flight options, such as direct flights to Bolzano, during their booking process.
-The result is a smoother, more informative journey for travelers, as they can now consider air travel as part of their vacation."
+  - description: "The Open Data Hub’s flight web component provides real-time updates on flight schedules, including departure and arrival details.
+Yanovis has incorporated these directly into its Travel Suite.
+This integration allows hotel guests to view flight options, such as direct flights to Bolzano, when making a booking.
+The result is a smoother, more informative travel experience, as guests can now factor air travel into their holiday plans."
     img_back: "/img/use-cases/yanovis/Open-data-hub-yanovis-data-visualization-02.jpg"
     img_back_alt: "Screenshot of Yanovis dashboard displaying real-time flight data integrated through Open Data Hub."
     img_back_title: "Yanovis Dashboard - Real-Time Flight Data Visualization"